Small business bookkeeping: your simple guide

 Double-entry bookkeeping records each transaction twice: once as a debit and once as a credit.
 This creates a self-balancing system that makes errors easier to spot.
 Most bookkeeping software uses double-entry automatically.

-For most small businesses, double-entry bookkeeping with cash accounting is a solid starting point.
+For most small businesses, double-entry bookkeeping is a solid starting point.
+Your accounting method will depend on your business type and CRA requirements.

 Setting up your bookkeeping system

 Setting up your bookkeeping system properly from the start saves time and prevents headaches later.
-Here's how to get organized.
+Follow these 5 steps to get organized.

-2. Choose your accounting method: Decide between cash and accrual accounting based on your business size and how complex your finances are.
+- Choose your accounting method: Decide between cash and accrual accounting based on your business type and CRA requirements.
 You can change methods later, but it's not always a simple switch.
-According to the CRA, you must submit a written request to your tax services office for permission.
+The process depends on which direction you're switching.
+Some changes require a written request to your tax services office.
+Others need a statement attached to your return.
 It's easier to start with the right method.

-3. Set up your chart of accounts: This is a list of categories for your income, expenses, assets, and liabilities.
+- Set up your chart of accounts: This is a list of categories for your income, expenses, assets, and liabilities.
 Most bookkeeping software provides a template you can customize.
+Learn more about charts of accounts.

 Once your system is set up, you're ready to start recording transactions.